 People who buy walking shoes are generally ones who like to go on long walks and record about 150-200 miles a month.
-Hence, you need something that would last you for a minimum of two to three months before you need to change some of its components such as the insoles.
+Hence, you need something that would last you for a minimum of two to three months before you need to change some of its components.
+Such as the insoles.
 When testing the durability of a shoe, also make sure to check the durability of the insole, outsole, and midsole.

 4. Arch Support

 Unless you have a flat foot, which is a whole different story, you are likely to have an arch in your sole.
 Arch support is very important and almost all good walking shoes provide you with that.
-The arch of your foot needs a raised bump for additional support so that you can walk better, and for longer distances without any pain in the arch.
+The arch of your foot needs a raised bump for additional support so that you can walk better.
+And for longer distances without any pain in the arch.
 This is why people prefer walking in specialized walking shoes rather than walking in flip flops which are generally way flatter.

 Sometimes, you will also come across high arch and low arch support shoes.
 High arch shoes are meant for running.
 They can help you run better but their shock absorption isn’t that good.
 Low arch shoes aren’t really running shoes but they are great shock absorbers.
 Hence, people use them as walking shoes.
 Make sure you check the arch support on your walking shoes before you buy them.

-Insoles are basically bedding for your feet, which provide you with an extra layer of comfort that you need when you are walking for longer distances.
+Insoles are basically bedding for your feet.
+They provide you with an extra layer of comfort that you need when you are walking for longer distances.
 Insoles are generally present in walking shoes but are missing from sneakers (unless you prefer to add them yourself).
 This is because walking shoes can be thicker compared to sneakers which are almost always slimmer and lighter in comparison.
 Insoles are usually made out of foam, memory foam, gel, or air cushioning.
 ASICS Mens Gel Nimbus 20 provides some of the best insoles we’ve seen on shoes.

 Insoles are a must-have for walking shoes because they help you prevent one of the biggest problems that you are likely to face: blisters.

 When walking for long distances, blisters are a very common problem, especially if you aren’t used to walking regularly.
-Having insoles in your walking shoes will not only help you absorb shock and ease out back pain, but it will also help you in avoiding blisters because there’s an extra layer of padding present between your feet and the ground.
+Having insoles in your walking shoes will not only help you absorb shock and ease out back pain, but it will also help you in avoiding blisters.
+Because there’s an extra layer of padding present between your feet and the ground.

 Sometimes, there are specialized insoles that are created to correct one’s posture.
-These are called orthotic insoles and are used in special cases, especially when it has been diagnosed that your posture is causing your back pain.
+These are called orthotic insoles and are used in special cases.
+Especially when it has been diagnosed that your posture is causing your back pain.
 When looking for the best shoes for lower back pain, make sure that you are getting a pair that has good, thick, and comfortable insoles.
 Lastly, insoles also help you provide a snuggly and comfortable fit.

 When it comes to shoes, there are multiple soles.
 First off, there’s the upper sole which is the top portion of the shoe.
 Then comes the insole, which is what you put your foot on.
 The part that makes contact with the ground is the rubber outsole.
 However, between the insole and the outsole, there’s a midsole.
 This is usually made of plastic, Polyurethane, EVA or other similar material and helps provide one last level of padding between your foot and the ground before the outsole.